Less is More: DocString Compression in Code Generation: Introduction

-In the realm of code generation leveraging LLMs, DocStrings are typically used as prompts.
-They guide the model to generate code that aligns with the specified requirements and expectations~\cite{miceli2017parallel}.
+\textbf{Motivation.} In the realm of code generation leveraging LLMs, DocStrings are typically used as prompts.
+They guide the model to generate code that aligns with the document specific features or functionalities~\cite{miceli2017parallel}.
 However, existing DocString varies significantly in quality~\cite{poudel2024documint}.
 Some DocString may be overly lengthy and contain a large amount of redundancy, which may prevent the model from accurately understanding user requirements.
-Although these redundant docstring do not exceed the length of the maximum context that LLM can now handle, they may also increase the computational cost of the model training and inference, thus reduce their efficiency.
-In addition, when users generate code by invoking APIs from third-party LLMs, shorter prompt can greatly reduce their financial cost.
-Therefore, optimizing the quality of DocString is key for improving the efficiency of code generation and reducing costs.
+Although these redundant DocString do not exceed the length of the maximum context that LLM can now handle, they may also increase the computational cost of the model inference, thus reduce their efficiency.
+For instance, the computational cost of the model inference is usually proportional to the length of the input prompt.
+The longer the DocString, the higher the computational cost of model inference.
+According to OpenAI founder Sam Altman, GPT-4o processes approximately 200 billion tokens daily\footnote{\url{https://x.com/sama/status/1815437745550172617}}, while Baidu CEO Robin Li revealed (at Baidu World 2024) that ERNIE model handles over 1.5 billion calls per day\footnote{\url{https://ir.baidu.com/news-releases/news-release-details/baidu-announces-third-quarter-2024-results/}}.
+At such massive processing scales, even a modest 25\%-40\% compression of user inputs could significantly reduce overall computational costs and energy consumption in the long run.